-Explore: Leave assessments/diagnosis to professionals, and never use labels against anyone.
+Explore: Leave assessments/diagnoses to professionals, and never use labels against anyone.

-13. Be mindful and clear of what you are needing.
+13. Be mindful and clear about what you are needing.
 Ask the other if they are willing and available to hold space or be a soundboard – in order to listen to you.

-Explore: This will let the other person know what you need in this space, and as to not invade anyone’s energy field.
+Explore: This will let the other person know what you need in this space, so as to not invade anyone’s energy field.